 Chicago, Illinois Medical Malpractice Lawyers

-If you believe that your loved one has died prematurely or suffered a serious injury while a patient at The University of Chicago Medicine, Rosenfeld Injury Lawyers can provide immediate legal assistance.
+If you believe that your loved one has died prematurely or suffered a serious injury while a patient at The University of Chicago Medicine, Rosenfeld Injury Lawyers LLC can provide immediate legal assistance.
 Our skilled Illinois medical malpractice law firm can provide legal representation to ensure your family receives the level of compensation they deserve.

 We encourage you to contact our Cook County personal injury law offices today at (888) 424-5757 to schedule a no-obligation, free case consultation.
 We accept all personal injury claims, wrongful death lawsuits, and medical malpractice cases through contingency fee agreements, so no upfront payment is required.